SEOJuice aka UpWeb | SEO You Can Do Without

 The email in its original format was too small to be read when uploaded to this blog and too large to screenshot so I have rewritten it so that it can be read.
 The screenshot below is a snippet from the original just to prove that it is genuine.
-When dealing with a prolific liar you have to cover your tracks.
+When dealing with someone as dishonest as Dave Adamson you have to cover your tracks.

 And my reply:

 As weeks and months passed by I heard nothing more but the phoney promotions touting for business in the Warrior Forum continued.
-I had been working flat out to get my website back on track after all the damage that had been caused by Dave Adamson and his black hat SEO but a sudden bereavement in my family meant the next few years were particularly challenging hence pursuing a refund from SEOJuice / UpWeb SEO was no longer my priority.
-The search engine optimisation that I was carrying out on my website was slowly paying off and the penalty notice from Google was eventually removed.
+I had been working flat out to get my website back on track after all the damage that had been caused by Dave Adamson and his black hat SEO but a sudden bereavement in my family meant the next few years were particularly challenging hence pursuing a refund from SEOJuice / UpWeb Digital Marketing Solutions was no longer my priority.
+The search engine optimisation that I was carrying out on my website was slowly paying off and the penalty notice from Google eventually disappeared.

-One day in September 2016 almost three years to the day since my last contact with Dave Adamson, I received notification that a review I'd written about his search engine optimisation services had received a comment.
-It confirmed that this was one fraudster who had no intention of becoming an honest and trustworthy businessman any time soon.
+One day in September 2016 almost three years to the day since my last contact with Dave Adamson I received notification that a review I'd written about his search engine optimisation services had received a comment.
+It was further confirmation that this was one fraudster who had no intention of becoming an honest and trustworthy businessman any time soon.

 The screenshot below is from the review website Ripoffreport.com (no longer available to residents of the UK) and features a reply by "Marc Matherson" to the review that I wrote.

-Following my response I didn't hear another peep from this bunch of frauds.
+Following my response I didn't hear another peep from them.

 Dave Adamson Running Scared

-Needless to say since leaving her four reviews on the same day in 2013 which was just five months after I terminated my agreement with SEOJuice, claireh19 hasn't written a single review since.
+Needless to say since leaving her four reviews on the same day in 2013 which was just five months after I terminated my agreement with SEOJuice, claireh19 has not written another review since (up until October 2020).
 Call me suspicious but knowing as much about this company as I do, I don't believe for a minute that the review is genuine.
 It should be remembered that the last amazing review I found for this company was written by Dave Adamson's fiance who at the time was also sending me my monthly reports from SEOJuice.
 Having said that there's no shortage of positive reviews on this Australian review website for UpWeb Digital Marketing Solutions and every single one gives them five stars.

-I think I can say with some degree of certainty that the reason they changed their name to UPWeb SEO was to try and distant themselves from my very damaging blog which by this point in time was ranking very well on Google.
+I think I can say with some degree of certainty that the reason they changed their name to UPWeb SEO was to try and distant themselves from my damaging blog which by this point was appearing just under their own business listing on Google.

 Whilst looking at the updated version of their website a chat box suddenly appeared and the temptation to respond was overwhelming.
 Having typed a reply I fully expected to be told someone would get back to me in due course but to my surprise look what happened next

-As soon as this fraudster realised who it was that he was talking to the chat was closed and I was blocked.
+As soon as this con man realised who it was he was talking to the chat box was closed and I was immediately blocked.
 To be honest, I was amazed that I had even received a response considering it was New Year's Eve or 4am on New Year's Day in Australia.
-I felt quite disappointed that Dave didn't feel like chatting so went back to his website to say hello through the "Contact Us" page but instead of seeing their home page I was faced with this:
+I felt quite disappointed that Dave didn't feel like chatting so went back to his website to say hello through the "Contact Us" page but instead of seeing their home page, I saw this:

-For the second time the founder and primary employee of this cowboy search engine optimisation company had made me laugh out loud.
-I couldn't believe that he had taken his website offline because of little ole me.
-I tried again just to make sure it wasn't a technical glitch and on the third attempt it became apparent that my IP address had been blocked.
+For the second time the founder and primary employee of this black hat search engine optimisation company based in Australia had made me laugh out loud.
+I couldn't believe that he had taken the entire website offline because of me.
+I tried again just to be sure it wasn't a technical glitch and on the third attempt it became clear that my IP address had indeed been blocked.

-I have to assume that me appearing out of the blue on New Year's Eve/Day hadn't been the start to 2018 that Dave Adamson had been hoping for.
+I have to assume that me appearing out of the blue hadn't been the start to 2018 that Dave Adamson had been hoping for.

-After writing a review for them on wordofmouth.com I was then asked to provide documents to prove that I had actually done business with them which I found quite strange however having supplied them with copies off all the PayPal payments, I was then advised it was too far in the past so my review wouldn't be published.
+After writing a negative review on wordofmouth.com I was asked to provide documentation to prove that I had done business with UpWeb Digital Marketing Solutions which I found strange however having supplied copies off all the PayPal payments, I was then told it was too long ago so my review wouldn't be published.

 A Leopard Never Changes its Spots

-Just a few days later and I received a lovely Happy New Year message by email in which SEOJuice now trading as UpWeb SEO told me they were happy to have me on their team.
+Just a few days later and I received a lovely Happy New Year message by email in which SEOJuice who were now trading as UpWeb Digital Marketing Solutions told me they were happy to have me on their team.
 There was also an offer of some generous discounts in return for client referrals.
-Discounts of 100% and 150% scream of desperation to me but I suppose that's what happens when you're a liar and a cheat.
+Discounts of 100% and 150% scream of desperation but I suppose that's what happens when you don't play by the rules.

-Considering I still hadn't received my money back for the black hat search optimisation work that had been carried out by SEOJuice / UpWeb SEO which had led to my website being penalised by Google, I started thinking very carefully about my next move.
-In the final instalment of this blog you'll see what steps I took and how Dave was still trying to con businesses into believing his services were genuine and that his cowboy company could be trusted.
+Considering I still hadn't received my money back for the black hat search optimisation work that had been carried out by Dave Adamson's company, I started thinking very carefully about my next move.
+In the final instalment of my blog you'll see what steps I took and how Dave was still trying to con businesses into believing his services were genuine and that his company was a leader in its field.
 It goes without saying of course that there's no end of phoney customer reviews but this time they're live on YouTube and furthermore, you'll also see a presentation about this black hat search engine optimisation company from Mr Adamson himself.